ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

        git fetch origin release/X.Y
        git reset --hard origin/release/X.Y

-    Now, use the following code to `cherry-pick <https://git-scm.com/docs/git-cherry-pick>`_ the fix commit from ``main``, which solves for the bug.
-Do not merge changes from ``main`` into the release branch.
-Always cherry-pick them.
+    Next, use the following code to cherry-pick the fix commit from the ``main`` branch, which solves for the bug.
+Do not merge changes from the ``main`` branch into the release branch.
+Always cherry-pick them:

     .. code-block:: text